TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Evaluation

-In addition to the task- and group-level errors we also report more granular signal-level errors in Table~\ref{tab:all_groups_scores}.
-Moreover, that table includes not only NRMSE-based signal errors but also RMSE-, MAE- and NMAE-based errors, all computed analogously.
+{D.\arabic{table}} In addition to the task- and group-level errors we also report more granular signal-level errors.
+Moreover, this table includes not only NRMSE-based signal errors but also NMAE-based errors, computed analogously.